openbase/bco/docs/index.md

 ## Simulation Mode

-You can test and prove new component in an simulated environment.
+You can test and prove new component in a simulated environment.
 ```
 bco --simulate
 ```